polymode/polymode/docs/concepts.md

 Host and inner chunks are configured through _objects_ derived from `pm-chunkmode` class and are generically referred to as "chunkmodes".
-These objects have named of the form `pm-host/NAME` and `pm-inner/NAME` and are grouped into `poly-hostmodes` and `poly-innermodes` customization groups respectively.
-During the initialization chunkmodes are cloned and stored in buffer local variable `pm/chunkmode.`
+These objects have named of the form `pm-host/NAME` and `pm-inner/NAME` and are collectively called `hostmodes` and `innermodes` respectively.
+These objects are configurable through the custom interface in `poly-hostmodes` and `poly-innermodes` customization groups.

-Polymodes are configured through _objects_ of class `pm-polymode` which are named with `pm-poly/NAME` scheme where `NAME` is the root name of the polymode `poly-NAME-mode`.
-During initialization of the polymodes the `pm-poly/NAME` object is cloned and stored in a buffer-local variable `pm/polymode` which is common across all indirect buffers.
+Polymodes are configured through _objects_ of class `pm-polymode` which are named with `pm-poly/NAME` scheme where `NAME` is the same as in the polymode function `poly-NAME-mode`.
+During initialization of the polymodes the `pm-poly/NAME` object is cloned and stored in a buffer-local variable `pm/polymode`.
+This object is shared common across all sibling buffers.

 It is worth pointing out the difference between `chunks` and `chunkmodes`.
 Chunks are fragments of text and there might be multiple chunks of the same mode within a buffer.
-In contrast, there is only one chunkmode of some type per buffer and all its chunks "share" the chunkmode.
-At any point of time, each chunkmode is attached to its own buffer (base or indirect) and one emacs major mode.
+In contrast, there is only one chunkmode of some type per buffer and all its chunks "share" this chunkmode.

 ## Class Hierarchy